python/devguide/getting-started/git-boot-camp.rst

 You should include the issue number in the title of the PR, in the format ``gh-NNNNN: <PR Title>``.

-Linking to Issues and Pull Requests
+Linking to issues and pull requests
 -----------------------------------

 You can link to issues and pull requests using ``gh-NNNNN`` (this form is